freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 decrypt and view submitted documents.
 The tasks performed by the journalist will require the following passphrases:

--  A master passphrase for the persistent volume on the Tails device.
+-  A passphrase for the persistent volume on the Tails device.

 The backup that is created during the installation of SecureDrop is also encrypted with the application's GPG key.
 The backup is stored on the